Police

 Expect travel bans, curfews and other restrictions on your movement.
 Air travel may be cancelled at short notice or borders closed in response to political unrest.
 Some limited commercial flights are operating.
 Contact your airline for more information.

-If you're fully vaccinated against COVID-19 you can enter and leave Guinea, check the Guinea Ministry of Health (French) for accepted vaccines list.
+If you're fully vaccinated against COVID-19 you can enter and leave Guinea.

 These measures can change at short notice.
-Check with the nearest Guinea Embassy for details.
+Check with the nearest Guinea Embassy or Guinea Ministry of Health (in French) for details.

 You need a valid yellow fever vaccination certificate to enter Guinea.
 You may be asked to show it when you leave.